Catching up with IFER Fellowship Recipient Joost Brinks

-This week’s Science First highlights the work of Joost Brinks, recipient of the International Foundation for Ethical Research (IFER) Graduate Fellowship for Alternatives to the Use of Animals in Science.
-Thanks to the generosity of NAVS supporters like you, we are able to provide an annual grant to IFER that, this year, is helping to fund Joost’s project.
+This week’s Science First highlights the work of Joost Brinks, recipient of the International Foundation for Ethical Research (IFER) Graduate Fellowship for Alternatives to the Use of Animals in Science, which NAVS helps fund.

-We recently had the opportunity to touch base with Joost, whose project involves developing a cell-based model to study a vision-threatening eye disease in a human-relevant, animal-free way.
-The project is currently in its first year of funding.
+We recently had the opportunity to touch base with Joost, whose project involves developing a cell-based model to study a vision-threatening eye disease, central serous chorioretinopathy, in a human-relevant, animal-free way.
+The project is currently in its third year of IFER funding.

 Although eye disease research is often performed in animal models, due in part to the complex anatomy of the eye and accessibility of animal models, Joost is using a human cell-based model in his studies.

-NAVS wishes Joost continued success in his project and is thankful for his efforts to advance science without harming animals.
+NAVS wishes Joost continued success in his project, which he is planning to complete in January 2022.
+He will then start a residency in ophthalmology and would like to stay involved in research for the rest of his career.
 We’re honored to count Joost among the growing number of IFER fellowship recipients who are leading the next generation of humane scientists.

 Pictured: IFER fellowship recipient Joost Brinks in his lab at Leiden University Medical Center in the Netherlands